ISUgenomics/SequelQC/validation.md

 ls -1 *.bam > list_8.fofn
 ```

-Run script for executing the SequelQC script was set-up as follows:
+The run script for executing the SequelQC script was set-up as follows:

 ```
 #!/bin/bash